 Palate - Green apple, plum, chocolate, smoke & spice

-Finish - Chocolate, liquorice & smoke
+Finish - Chocolate, licorice & smoke

 I now consider the Dalmore 18-year-old, which I tried in the Fair Oak (Sacramento, California) Brewery over the Father’s day weekend.
 I also had one of their “Tangerine” beers (very nice) and we shared a pulled pork pizza, which according to Tracey was one of the best pizzas she has ever tasted.

 Anyway, back to the whisky.
 I am very familiar with the Dalmore whiskies and was fully expecting huge amounts of Christmas fruitcake and spices, like those in the 15-year-old.
-To my surprise, this was much more subdued, more mellow and very easy to drink, it was also relatively easy on the wallet at $16.00 for a dram.
+To my surprise, this was much more subdued, more mellow, and very easy to drink, it was also relatively easy on the wallet at $16.00 for a dram.

 The Dalmore series are in my opinion; one of those benchmark

 whiskies that are just consistently topnotch, and if I was asked to